 A rare treat!
 These early season flowers are not something you see every day.
 The flared cups of the sunny yellow blooms will burst out amongst attractive fine, grass like foliage for up to four weeks.
-They are easy to fall in love with.
+They really are easy to fall in love with.

 Hoop Petticoat ‘Golden Dragon’ is a great daffodil for Australian conditions.
 They are also great value for money, as established bulbs can produce ten or more flowers in a growing season.